OstrichGram/OstrichGram/README.md

 # The Database

 The application will create OstrichGram_DB.hive in your MyDocuments folder.
 It is recommended to backup the database periodically.
 If you want to know more about the Database structure, you can read the code comment block in og_hive_interface.dart.
+If you want to clear the cache, or believe the messages somehow got corrupted, you can safely delete just the "messages_group.hive", "messages_friend.hive", and "messages_relay.hive" files.
+These just contain messages.

 # How to Download and Run OstrichGram

-First, download the files.
-The release files are here: [https://ostrichgram.com/Downloads/](https://ostrichgram.com/Downloads)
+First, visit the latest release: [https://github.com/OstrichGram/OstrichGram/releases](https://github.com/OstrichGram/OstrichGram/releases) and download the zip file, then unzip it on your computer.

-For linux desktop, download the linux-build.zip file, unzip it, and navigate to build/linux/x64/release/bundle, and then run Ostrichgram by clicking on the icon.
+For linux desktop, navigate to build/linux/x64/release/bundle, and then run Ostrichgram by clicking on the icon.

-For Windows desktop, download the windows-build.zip file, unzip it, and navigate to build/windows/runner/Release,  and then run Ostrichgram by clicking on the icon.
+For Windows desktop, navigate to build/windows/runner/Release,  and then run Ostrichgram by clicking on the icon.

 Be aware that you can't simply copy the single file and move it to another location.
 You need the entire build folder, as this contains required libraries and dll files, etc. This is apparently the standard way to deploy flutter projects.
+You don't need anything other than the build folder, unless you want to review the source code.

 # How to use OstrichGram